Bowdoin-CSCI2330/Bowdoin-csci2330.github.io/about.md

 ## Discussion Forum

+Last semester we used [Slack]({{ site.discussion_url }}) to facilitate discussion outside of class.
+One of our first live-class questions will be what platform the class as a whole wants to use this semester.
+Some options to consider are; Slack, Teams, and Discord.

-We will use [Slack]({{ site.discussion_url }}) to facilitate discussion outside of class.
-In general, you should prefer posting to Slack over sending me email, as it will allow your classmates to both see and answer your questions, possibly quicker than I alone can (though you can also post privately such that only I can see your question).
+In general, this will be our preferred question posting place, a general place to talk about systems, and a place to connect with TAs and myself "off hours" rather than sending email.
+It will allow your classmates to both see and answer your questions, possibly quicker than I alone can (though you can also post privately such that only I can see your question).

 ## Textbook
 There is one primary textbook that you should acquire: